Enhanced generation of non-degenerate photon-pairs in nonlinear metasurfaces

 The dispersion of the two BICs studied in this paper are shown in Fig.~\ref{fig:1}(d) which, importantly, have opposite dispersion.
 Their mode profiles are shown in Figs.~\ref{fig:1}(e) \&~(f), where the fields are normalized to the peak value inside the resonator for each BIC.
 They are also marked (i) and (ii) in Fig.~\ref{fig:1}(c), where the dotted line shows the value of the gap used in the two BIC study.
 The single BIC study uses BIC (i) [Fig.~\ref{fig:1}(e)] with a gap of \(52\)~nm, which gives a good separation from the other BICs.

 As a first study we present an analysis of SPDC with the signal and idler photons being generated at a single BIC.
 We calculated the SPDC generation rate via the quantum-classical correspondence between SPDC and Sum Frequency Generation (SFG)~\cite{Poddubny:2016-123901:PRL, Lenzini:2018-17143:LSA, Marino:2019-1416:OPT, Poddubny:2020-147:QuantumNonlinear}, which is exact in the absence of other nonlinear effects.
-We performed full SFG numerical simulations, and used these results to predict the quantum photon-pair rate from SPDC via
+We performed full SFG numerical simulations, and used these results to predict the efficiency of quantum photon-pair generation through SPDC,

 where \(\Phi_{\scriptscriptstyle SFG}\) is the zeroth order farfield SFG intensity, and \(\Phi_s\) and \(\Phi_i\) are the incident signal and idler intensities.
 For SPDC calculations we take the small angle approximation that in the farfield the $z$ component is zero, so that \(\ket{H}\) and \(\ket{V}\) notations indicate the polarization primarily along the $x$- and $y$-axis, respectively.
 The solid line in Fig.~\ref{fig:2}(a) shows the results of such modeling.